 An ecological walkover survey is normally requested at one of the early stages of a development.
 This may apply to a single building site, a large commercial development, a wind turbine or a wind farm – basically almost any development which will involve changes to a natural site.
 It is the baseline survey which describes the vegetation types and general habitat and determines the conservation value of the site.
 The report produced helps to define work practices on site or any mitigation required post development.

-More usually, ecologists are asked to carry out an Extended Phase 1 Survey.
-This uses the same methodology as a Phase 1 Survey, but with particular attention being paid to habitats that may be used by protected species or species of conservation concern.
+Usually, ecologists are asked to carry out an Extended Phase 1 Survey.
+This describes the baseline ecology as detailed above but also pays particular attention to habitats that may be used by protected species or species of conservation concern.
 It would also record invasive species or any other ecological feature within a site which may need special consideration.